helm/charts/stable/fluent-bit/README.md

 ### From < 1.0.0 To 1.0.0

 Values `extraInputs`, `extraFilters` and `extraOutputs` have been removed in version `1.0.0` of the fluent-bit chart.
+To add additional entries to the existing sections, please use the `extraEntries.(input|filter|output)` values.
-Please use the `rawConfig` value instead, inserting blocks of text as desired.
+For entire sections, please use the `rawConfig` value, inserting blocks of text as desired.